miniesda/miniesda/README.md

 </br>
 </br>

-# If you have come this far, might as well play an adventure
+# If you have come this far, might as well play a small adventure

 You wake up 500 years in the future ⏳ </br>
 Humanity has fallen to the great army of ChatGPT androids 🤖⚔️ </br>